African Banded Barb (Barbus fasciolatus)

 You may witness them sparring once a pecking order has been established.
 Even so, these conflicts are not harmful to each other and do not involve other species in the aquarium.

-Your aquarium needs to be sufficient in size, which will allow the weaker individuals some respite from the dominant species and decorated so that broken lines of sight are provided.
-If you keep these Barbs alone, in a tiny group or cramped conditions, they can become withdrawn, and the dominant ones may bully subdominant fish regularly.
+Your aquarium needs to be sufficient in size and allow the weaker individuals some respite from the dominant male by providing broken lines of sight with some decor.
+In tiny groups, in cramped conditions, or alone, these Barbs can become withdrawn, and the dominant fish may bully the subordinates.

 |Scientific Name||Barbus fasciolatus|

 |Origins||Angola, Botswana, Democratic Republic of the Congo, Namibia, Zambia, Zimbabwe|

 |PH||6.0 - 7.0|

 In the home aquarium, the African Banded Barb will readily accept most good quality dried foods such as granules, flakes and sinking pellets.
 These modern food products have been developed to provide all adequate nutrition to maintain your fish's health and dietary requirements.

 Providing additional foodstuffs such as live, frozen, and freeze-dried meals such as bloodworm, daphnia, and tubifex once or twice a week will provide additional benefits to your fish's health and well-being but is not a must for this fish.